ansys/magnet-segmentation-toolkit/doc/source/Getting_started.rst

 How to install directly in AEDT and launch as a wizard
 ------------------------------------------------------

-You install the Magnet Segmentation Toolkit directly in AEDT using the base interpreter from the AEDT installation.
+You can install the Magnet Segmentation Toolkit directly in AEDT using the base interpreter from the AEDT installation.

 #.
 From `Install from a Python file <https://aedt.docs.pyansys.com/version/stable//Getting_started/Installation.html#install-from-a-python-file>`_
-   in the PyAEDT installation documentation, download the ``PyAEDTInstallerFromDesktop.py`` file and then run this Python script.
+   in the PyAEDT documentation, download the ``PyAEDTInstallerFromDesktop.py`` file and then run this Python script.

 #.
 If this is the first toolkit being installed in AEDT, restart AEDT to update its **Tools** menu.